vicb/flyXC/README.md

 - Message 3d model by [bariacg](https://sketchfab.com/bariacg),
 - Ufo 3d model by [pawinc](https://sketchfab.com/demarerik),
 - the many open source libraries, projects, and data sources used by flyXC.

+## flyXC Soundings

+flyXC sounding is a plugin to display soundings customized for paraglider pilots in windy.com.

+See the [README](https://github.com/vicb/flyxc/libs/windy-sounding/README.md) for details.

 ## Support flyXC